Welcome to the third and final savings guide in our Saving for your Deposit series

 Giving your opinion

 Whether taking polls online, giving feedback on website usability from home, or completing market research studies – companies are willing to pay to hear what you think!
-The polls can take a while to fill out and might not always feel like they pay much, but lots of savvy savers who do them regularly over longer periods of time find them a great.
+The polls can take a while to fill out and might not always feel like they pay much, but lots of savvy savers who do them regularly over longer periods of time find them a great way to make a little extra money.
 Market research can be lucrative, and sometimes you get to keep different products you’re testing.

 Alternatively, if you’re desperate for a meal out but don’t want to pay for it, you could do mystery dining, where you assess and write a report on the restaurant and the food.
 You won’t often make money, but you get a free evening out, allowing you to keep saving!